Head hair versus body hair: How accurate is body hair compared to head hair analysis?

 Estimates show that 40-60% of body hair remains in the resting phase, compared with 10-15% of head hair.
 This means that a 3cm sample of body hair would represent a period of two to three times longer than a head hair of the same length, despite similar growth rates.

-If you’re unsure whether to test hair or body hair in your case, we’d advise discussing the matter with your laboratory.
+If you’re unsure whether to do a drug test with hair or body hair in your case, we’d advise discussing the matter with your laboratory.
 Different tests suit different scenarios.

 If a hair test is ordered to cover a specific time period and both head and body hair are available, we would always recommend using head hair.
 Your client may have requested that hair is taken from the body rather than the head, but this is where we - and you - can reassure them that the sample collection site will not be visible.